arnbme/nyckelharpa/README.md

 * SMS was disabled by Hubitat, but is still defined as a destination.
 Do not use SMS

-* Iris V3 Keypad: Lights don't shut off when device sitting on table or flat surface.
-Issue: Devices motion or proximity sensor is activated.
-Move to edge of table, or lay flat on table, or mount on wall.
+* Iris V3 Keypad Issue: Lights remain on when device sitting on table or flat surface.<br />
+Cause: Keypad's motion or proximity sensor is activated.<br />
+Solution: Move keypad to edge of table, lay flat on table, or mount on wall.

 [:arrow_up_small: Back to top](#top)